asual/jquery-address/README.md

 - New queryString, parameter and path setters.
 - New autoUpdate, crawling and wrap options.
 - New Accordion, Crawling and Form samples.
+- Support for hash fragments as a part of the value.
 - Improved onhashchange support.
 - Switched samples to HTML5.
 - Switched to the Closure compiler.